A Comprehensive Survey on Deep Graph Representation Learning: Traffic Analysis

-ASTGCN introduces two kinds of attention mechanisms into spatial temporal forecasting, i.e., spatial attention and temporal attention.
-The spatial attention is defined as following,
+\emph{Attention Based Spatial-Temporal Graph Convolutional Networks~(ASTGCN)}~\citep{guo2019attention}.
+ASTGCN introduces two kinds of attention mechanisms into spatial-temporal forecasting, i.e., spatial attention and temporal attention.
+Spatial attention is defined as the following,

 where $S'$ is the attention score, and $W_1, W_2, W3$ are learnable parameters.
-The similar construction is applied for temporal attention,
+A similar construction is applied for temporal attention.

-where $X^T$ denotes transpose the spatial dimension and the temporal dimension.
 Besides the attention mechanism, ASTGCN also introduces multi-component fusion to enhance the prediction ability.
 The input of ASTGCN consists of three parts, the recent segments, the daily-periodic segments and the weekly-periodic segment.
 The three segments are processed by the main model independently and fused with learnable weights at last:

 where $Y_h, Y_d, Y_w$ denotes the predictions of different segments respectively.